US residential cleaning market, mapped

 - Refresh on a rolling schedule.
 June 2026 is the snapshot quoted on this page.
 Two midsize franchise groups closed acquisitions in Q1 2026, and the franchise count for several Neighborly brands has been creeping up since 2024.

 Want the source breakdown for a specific state, metro, or service segment (recurring maid, carpet, window, post-construction)?
 Ask.
 We do not hide the working.
+See the full cleaning services directory for the location-level companion to this page.

 | # | State | Locations | Share of US |